Importance of Reconstruction

 Applications for the provision of documents, rather than for examinations, and against former officers, as opposed to third parties, are more readily permitted.

 Liquidators are entitled to seek information in order to decide whether to litigate and against whom; such information gathering is not oppressive.
+This could involve reconstruction of the records.
 Further, even if litigation has been commenced the liquidator can still apply for information and or disclosure under Section 236 of the Insolvency Act 1986; litigation is not an automatic bar to the Court exercising its discretion.
 It is however if the liquidator seeks information for the purposes of trying to gain an unfair advantage in litigation that the Court will decline to exercise its jurisdiction under Section 236 of the Insolvency Act 1986.